wabicai/dapp-docs/guides/manage-networks.md

 ---
-description: Manage networks (EVM) — detect, listen, switch and add chains (MetaMask-compatible)
+description: Manage networks (EVM) — detect, listen, switch and add chains (EIP‑1193 compatible)
 ---

 # Manage networks (EVM)

 This guide shows how to detect the current network, react to `chainChanged`, and request switching/adding networks via the EIP‑1193 provider.
-Behavior matches MetaMask.

 ## Detect the current network